 - Monitoring websites and web applications to check for correct operation.

-Monitoring endpoints in Azure hosted applications
+Monitor endpoints in Azure-hosted applications

-Use the built-in monitoring features of Azure.
+- Use the built-in monitoring features of Azure, such as Azure Monitor.

-- Health monitoring Guidance in microservices-based applications
+- Health monitoring guidance in microservices-based applications